 Welcome to the first in our series of collagen mythbusting, and we’re starting with a good one!
-So... is taking a collagen supplement with several collagen Types better for you?
+So... is taking collagen supplements with several types of collagen better for you?

 The short answer is; no. The longer answer requires a bit more detail!
-Before we tackle this point, let’s look firstly at what collagen Types exist.
+Before we tackle this point, let’s look firstly at what types of collagen exist.

 There are in fact at least 30 different types of collagen, of which Type 1 comprises approximately 90% of the collagen in our body.

 So, for these purposes we will look at the five most common types found in the human body.

-With one exception only (and more on that shortly), the Type of collagen you take in supplement form bears no impact on how or where it will be used by the body.
+With one exception only (and more on that shortly), the types of collagen you take in supplement form bears no impact on how or where it will be used by the body.

 All collagen types are broken down in the small intestine and then appear in the blood as small chains of amino acids known as protein peptides.
 These peptides are then used by the body for whatever it decides it needs at that point in time.
 This might be more collagen production, healing and sealing the gut, supporting brain or hormone function, or helping with muscles and metabolism, and lots more.

-In other words, consuming Type I collagen does not mean you will end up with more Type I collagen in your body.
+In other words, consuming Type 1 collagen does not mean you will end up with more Type 1 collagen in your body.
 There is currently no science supporting that different types of collagen will have different benefits.

 It’s more a question of quality than type